-Successful troubleshooting of hydrotreating reactor or hydrocracking reactor is necessary for continued and reliable operation of the unit.
+Successful troubleshooting of the hydrotreating reactor or hydrocracking reactor is necessary for the continued and reliable operation of the unit.
 The unsatisfactory performance of the hydrotreating reactor not only will disturb the diesel pool but also the whole refinery operation will be at risk.
-Troubleshooting of hydrotreater reactor performance needs a systematic approach.
+Troubleshooting hydrotreater reactor performance needs a systematic approach.
 At first, any abnormality in any of the key operating conditions must be identified then corrective actions should be applied to avoid its re-occurrence.
-The common problems related to hydrotreating reactor performance are temperature and pressure rise across the reactor bed, channeling or mal-distribution of process fluid over catalyst bed, and high coke rate over the catalyst bed.
+The common problems related to hydrotreating reactor performance are temperature and pressure rise across the reactor bed, channelling or mal-distribution of process fluid over the catalyst bed, and high coke rate over the catalyst bed.

 For the best performance of a hydrotreating reactor, it is suggested to anticipate all the risks and emergencies in advance and prepare standard instructions to respond in the event of a problem.
 Further, all the standard operating procedures and instructions must be in line with the vendor guidelines.
-Following are some common problems related to hydrotreating reactor and their guidelines based on practical experience for troubleshooting.
+Following are some common problems related to the hydrotreating reactor and their guidelines based on practical experience for troubleshooting.

 Causes of Thermal Runaway in Hydrotreating Reactor and its Controls

 a.
 The uncontrolled firing of the feed heater

 Check the function of the fuel gas controller and reduce the firing rate if you find any temperature rise at the reactor inlet.
 This can be done by taking the controller in manual mode or using any other appropriate method to control the firing rate.
 If the heater firing is not under control, then shut down the heater to avoid a reactor temperature increase.